-Figure 1.
-Principle and schematic structure of the distributed balanced photodetector.
+Fig. 1. (a) Principle and (b) schematic structure of the distributed balanced photodetector.
 Multiple balanced photodetector pairs are cascaded in series along a coplanar waveguide to increase saturation photocurrent.
-The inset on the right shows the active region with an MSM photodiode.
-The MSM fingers provide the capacitance and resistance to the CPW and help to slow down the microwave velocity of the receiver matching it to that of optical velocity in the optical waveguide.
+The inset in (b) shows the active region with an MSM photodiode.
+The MSM fingers provide the capacitance and resistance to the CPW and help to slow down the microwave velocity of the receiver, matching it to that of optical velocity in the optical waveguide.